KaushalKrishna/Intl-T20-Prediction-data-upto-2023-/README.md

   - These datasets were manipulated heavily to convert from a JSON formatting to a tabular structure.

 2. Data Cleaning
-  - This includes cleaning up dictionary formatted JSON values to columnar values.
+  - This includes cleaning JSON-artefacted values to columnar values.
-  - Redacting over 120 columns and wrangling other columns to product 17 usable columns
+  - Redacting over 120 columns and wrangling other columns to produce 17 usable columns

 3. Feature Engineering
   - Several columns were created using the data presented, such as: